 All requirements established for the completion of a graduate certificate listed in this publication must be fulfilled within five consecutive years.
 The time limit is calculated from the term in which you successfully complete the first credit course that applies to the program.
-It does not include the introductory courses DCL 600 and CBR 600 but does include courses transferred from other institutions.
+It does not include the introductory courses CBR 600, DCL 600M, or DCL 600T but does include courses transferred from other institutions.